cptnSeldon/DeepLearningImageCaption/README.md

     def to_vocabulary(descriptions):
       """
+      param:  descriptions
+      return: all descriptions

+      Creates a list containing all the descriptions in string.
       """
-      pass # complete code in the filel
+      pass # complete code in the file

+    def save_descriptions(descriptions, filename):
+      """
+      param:  descriptions, filename
+      return: none

+      Saves the descriptions' list in the given file.
+      """
+      pass
 ```